-If you work with children, and see one of your charges being abused or even raped, you might think you and your employer had a legal obligation to report it to the authorities.
+If you work with children, and see one of your charges being sexually abused or even raped, you might think you and your employer had a legal obligation to report it to the authorities.
 Not so.
 There is no legal requirement on anyone working with minors in England (Wales or Scotland) to report such incidents and concerns to the Local Authority Designated Officer (LADO), children’s services or in the event of a ‘known’ crime, the police.
-It’s been like this for 60 years, nothing has changed despite the counterfeit ‘initiatives’ from Governments throughout his period.
+It’s been like this for 70 years, nothing has changed despite the ineffective ‘initiatives’ from successive Governments throughout this period.

 England (Wales and Scotland also) is seriously out of step on it’s approach to child protection in Regulated Activities – consider this: